Power Distribution

 This is an electronic device that boosts the power supplied to 3-wire servos.
 A REV Servo Power Module has 6 input servo ports and 6 matching output ports.
 It draws power from a 12V source and provides 6V power to each output servo port.
 A REV Servo Power Module can provide up to 15A of current across all output servo ports for a total of 90 Watts of power per module.

-Commercial USB Battery Pack
+COTS USB Battery Pack

 USB Battery Pack